MIAMI HEAT STADIUM

 At the entrance to the NBA Miami Heat stadium, also known as the “American Airlines Arena”, several circular skylights may be seen, bearing the stamp of Onyx Solar®

 To complete the many circular skylights, approximately 300 crystalline silicon photovoltaic glass units, made entirely to measure for the occasion, were used.
-These modules enable the stadium to generate 34,500 kWh yearly, to be used for the building’s self-consumption, leading to the prevention of the release of 20 tons of CO2 into the atmosphere.
+These modules enable the stadium to generate 34,500 kWh yearly, to be used for the building’s self-consumption, preventing the release of 20 tons of CO2 into the atmosphere.
 Onyx Solar®’s technology has contributed to this stadium being the first sports and entertainment centre to obtain the LEED Gold recertification.

 FEASIBILITY STUDY OF CRYSTALLINE SILICON PHOTOVOLTAIC SLYLIGHT IN MIAMI